Satisfy your chocolate craving with this Dairy-Free Chocolate Cake! Perfectly moist and decadent, made with ZERO dairy!

 The FUDGIEST Dairy-Free Chocolate Cake Recipe

-This tender and rich cake is the perfect choice for all my chocolate lovers out there!
-It uses healthy fats to replace butter and the result?
+This tender and rich dairy-free chocolate cake recipe is the perfect choice for all my chocolate lovers out there!
+It uses healthy fats to replace butter.
+The result?
 Chocolate cake perfection!
 Here’s what you’re going to need to get started on this cake:

 Turn on the oven and let it preheat.
 Meanwhile, line the bottom of two cake pans with parchment and rub the sides with oil.